 Plant Industry - Trapping Yellow-Legged Hornet

 Trapping for the yellow-legged hornet can be done with just a few household materials and a simple bait mixture.
-Although yellow-legged hornets are present and active between March and October, summer is the time of year when you are most likely to catch them if they are in the area.
-This trap will catch several different kinds of wasp and hornet, but honey bees aren’t usually attracted to the trap.
+Although yellow-legged hornets may be present throughout the year in some areas, they are most active between March and October, and traps are most effective in collecting hornets in summer.
+This trap will catch several different kinds of wasps and hornets, but honey bees aren’t usually attracted to the trap.

 Instructions on trapping and monitoring are listed below.
 You can also see how to make and monitor a trap at the links below.